canjs/canjs/docs/can-guides/commitment/api-guide.md

-@page guides/api API Guide
+@page guides/api Reading the Docs (API Guide)
-@parent guides/commitment 0
+@parent guides/getting-started 1

 @description This page walks through how to use and understand CanJS’s API documentation.